 “Dr. Deming said workers have a right to enjoy their work,” Mr. Hillerich said.
 “In the four years I went to business college, I never heard the word joy once.
 And he said everyone is a willing worker.
 The bottom line is, if you don’t enjoy your work, how can you be proud of what you do?
 If you’re not proud of what you do, how can you be productive?
 If you don’t enjoy what you do, how can you be creative?

 “So, my whole career has been can I find ways to bring joy to the company and the people who work with me,” he said.
 “Because working with people who are joyful or happy is really great.”

-As a family business, Advanced Global Communications (AGC) credits these principles, and the combined efforts of our team, in receiving a Small Business of the Year honor during the ceremony, held May 24 at The Olmsted.
+As a family business, Advanced Global Communications (AGC) credits such values and the combined efforts of all employees in receiving a Small Business of the Year honor during the ceremony, held May 24 at The Olmsted.